at Royal College of Music, Stockholm

 October 20 Stockholm Jazz Festival at Fasching, Stockholm

-and then two classical Karnatic concert:
+and then two classical Karnatic concerts:

 October 22 Alice/Global, Copenhagen, Denmark

-Though they have not released any album on C&E (yet!), we are very proud and happy to have Akkarai Subhalakshmi and Akkarai Sornalatha, the great Karnatic violinists/vocalists, join Beches Brew for the Beches Indian Brew concert series in Sweden and Denmark during October 2016.
+The last time Akkarai Sisters played in Sweden was in 2016.
+We are very proud and happy to have Akkarai Subhalakshmi and Akkarai Sornalatha, the great Karnatic violinists/vocalists, join Beches Brew for the Beches Indian Brew concert series in Sweden and Denmark during October 2016.
 They will be joined by two of the best percussionists in India today, Jayachandra Rao on mridangam and Shreesundar Kumar on mridangam/khanjira.

 Akkarai Sornalatha took part in the first leg of the project, our concerts in India in January 2016, together with J.B.
 Srutisagar, V. Suresh, N. Amrit, Nityanand Haldipur and Sadanand Naimpalli.

 Apart from the concerts with Beches Brew they gave some classical Karnatic concerts and workshops during the tour.
 The concert on October 26 is released on November 20, 2020 as at Royal College of Music, Stockholm (CEX32)

 Akkarai Sisters, Akkarai Subhalakshmi and Akkarai Sornalatha, violin, voice: ”The two sisters has created quite a storm in the South Indian classical music community, they perform duets of the highest quaility, they do it as a violin duo AND they do it equally great as a vocal duo which is something unheard of before.
 When we played in Chennai the younger sister Sornalatha played with us but after hearing the sisters in concert we liked it so much that we invited the elder sister Subhalakshmi to join us as well and we are so happy that she liked our music and is coming along on this tour as well.” – http://akkarai.in